 Metabolism, which refers to all life-sustaining processes occurring at chemical level within living organisms, fulfills three purposes: converting food to energy to fuel cellular activity, using that energy to elaborate key components (proteins, lipids, nucleic acids, carbohydrates), and eliminating nitrogen (ammonia, urea, uric acid and creatinine).

 Any medical condition leading to a disruption in homeostasis, such as obesity, type 2 diabetes or various genetic conditions (e.g.: Prader-Willi Syndrome), is called a metabolic disorder.
-In order to address the pathophysiology of these indications, Inversago focuses its research and development on the endocannabinoid peripheral CB1 receptors, whose regulation is recognized to be involved in many of these conditions.
+In order to address the pathophysiology of these indications, Inversago focuses its research and development on the peripheral CB1 receptors, whose regulation is clinically recognized to be involved in many of these conditions.

 Prader-Willi syndrome (PWS) is a genetic disorder affecting equally male and female newborns, notwithstanding geographical origin, and occurring in about one out of 15,000 births.
 PWS is considered as the most common genetic cause of life-threatening childhood obesity.

 Prader-Willi syndrome is a complex genetic condition that affects the body in many ways.
 In its early stage, PWS is characterized by weak muscle tone (hypotonia), feeding difficulties, poor growth, and delayed development.
 Then, affected children develop an insatiable appetite, which leads to chronic overeating (hyperphagia) and obesity, among other symptoms.
 Some people with Prader-Willi syndrome, particularly those with obesity, also develop type 2 diabetes (the most common form of diabetes).